Schneegans/Gnome-Pie/README.md

 It is inspired by an addon written for the game World of Warcraft.
 (http://go-hero.net/opie/)

-## About this Branch

-The aim of this branch is to create a more intuitive an visually appealing configuration menu.

 ## Installing from a PPA

 There is a PPA with a recent version of Gnome-Pie.
 If you simply want to test it, it's very easy to install: